-Stanford GSB supports you in your exploration of social and environmental issues, develops the skills you need to address them, and provides both a networked community and financial resources to help you get started.
+Stanford GSB supports you in your exploration of social and environmental issues, helps you develop the skills you need to address them, and provides a networked community and financial resources to help you get started.

 Throughout your personal and professional journey, you may take on different community leadership roles.
-If you decide to support a social-purpose organization part-time or full-time and apply your management skills to public issues, Stanford GSB may provide funds and resources to help you.
+Whether you decide to support an impact organization and apply your management skills to public issues, or start your own impact venture, Stanford GSB may provide funds and resources, such as coaching, community building, and networks to help you.

-Explore how students have engaged with impact during their time at GSB and post-graduation by interest area through extracurricular activities, coursework, faculty engagement, and community.
+Explore how students have engaged in impact during their time at GSB and post-graduation by interest area through extracurricular activities, coursework, faculty engagement, and community.